-Cats often show pleasure and affection by licking their loved-one's hand.
+Cats often show pleasure and affection by licking their loved one's hand.
 However, when this happens, you may wonder how safe it is to have cat saliva on your skin.
-Like human saliva, cat saliva comprises several elements, some of which are innocuous and others that could be harmful, especially to someone who develops allergy symptoms after being around cats.
+Like human saliva, cat saliva is composed of several elements, some of which are harmless and others that could be harmful, especially to someone who develops allergy symptoms after being around cats.
 In some cases, the saliva of a cat is dangerous, so seek medical attention if a cat bites you.

 Because cats lick their fur so often, traces of household cleaning products often show up in their saliva after accidental exposure to the fur.
 If your cat begins to drool excessively or foam at the mouth, this may be the explanation.
 In this case, take your cat to see the veterinarian to determine the root cause of the problem, and make sure to use animal-friendly cleaning products in your home.

 Is cat saliva dangerous to humans?

 No, generally, cat saliva is not dangerous to humans unless it enters deep into your skin through a puncture wound.
 If a cat bites you, the curvature of the cat's tooth causes the bite to puncture the skin in such a way that makes healing difficult.
 The saliva of a cat is dangerous in bite wounds as the harmful bacteria in a cat's mouth gets deep into your tissue.
 Puncture wounds from bites can be very difficult to clean and disinfect and often, the result is the wound heals over, leaving an abscess below.